 15782 Santiago de Compostela

-María José Alonso is full professor of Biopharmaceutics and Pharmaceutical Technology at the University of Santiago de Compostela (USC).
-Her lab has pioneered numerous discoveries in the field of Nanopharmaceutical Technology and nanomedicine.
+María José Alonso’s lab has pioneered numerous discoveries in the field of Nanopharmaceutical Technology and nanomedicine.
 She has coordinated several research consortia financed by the WHO, the Gates Foundation and the European Commission.
-Currently, she is involved in 5 EU Projects and she is coordinating the TRANS-INT EU consortium.
-She is the author of over 230 scientific contributions with more than 11,500 cites (H factor 65) and the inventor of 18 patent families.
-Because of the quality of her papers she has been among the TOP TEN in Pharmacology (Times Higher Education international ranking).
-She is currently the Secretary of the Controlled Release Society.
-She also serves on the editorial board of the 10 journals.
+Currently, she is involved in 7 international projects.
+She is the author of over 277 scientific contributions with more than 17,200 cites (H factor 72) and the inventor of 21 patent families.
+Because of the quality of her scientific articles she has been among the TOP TEN in Pharmacology (Times Higher Education international ranking, 2010).
+She has served to the Release Society (CRS) for 15 years and she is currently Past President of the Controlled Release Society (CRS).
+She is also Editor-in-Chief of the Drug Delivery and Translational Research, an official journal of the CRS, and she is part of the editorial board of 11 journals.
 In 2006-10, she was the Vice-rector of Research and Innovation of the USC.
-She has advised the Ministry of Sciences and Innovation in the elaboration of the Law of Sciences, technology and Innovation, 2011 and, she has been part of the advisory council of the Ministry of Health in Spain.
-She is also a member of three Academies in Spain and the US National Academy of Medicine.
+She has received 29 awards, among them the Founders Award of the CRS.
+She is a fellow of the American Institute for Medical and Biological Engineering (AIMBE) and a Fellow of the Controlled Release Society, a member of three Academies in Spain and a member of the US National Academy of Medicine (NAM).